john-itcsolutions/cheirrs/README.md

 https://jaas.ai/u/stub/postgresql (PostgreSQL without PostGIS initially)

-We rely on the "redis" cluster of the kubernetes charmed ecosystem to provide the in-memory, "key-value" query cache servers for the database transactions,
+We rely on the "etcd" cluster of the kubernetes charmed ecosystem to provide the in-memory, "key-value" query cache servers for the database transactions, however you can use the "redis" bundle (see below).

 TensorFlow by Google.

 The predominant language used to code for this project is Python (here, mainly version 3.8).
 The Front End dApp is in typescript, a version of javascript.
 The IoT system ("node-red") is written in node.js, a server-compataible version of javascript, both for edge and server machines.
 Both the Front End dApp and the IoT system communicate with the smart-web blockchain-and-database server using the python gRPC protocol buffers, which can be found in the python-grpc-adenine github repo by cyber-republic (https://github.com/cyber-republic/python-grpc-adenine).
+All communications between sites and servers are protected by the Elastos 'Carrier" ultra-security system.

 ______________________________________________________________